She was quiet on the phone for a while and then she said to me, “Ronit, you make it sound like I have a choice”.

 On the Be Happy in LIFE logo, I put the phrase “Happiness is a Choice!”.
 Still, there are the odd times when I ask myself whether it is a choice or not.

-In my mind, choice always brings me to this great book Man’s Search for Meaning by Victor Frankel, a holocaust survivor who wrote about choosing.
+In my mind, choice always brings me to this great book Man’s Search for Meaning by Victor Frankel, a holocaust survivor who wrote this about choosing:

 It is hard to hear bout choices from a man who faced such a horrible fate, yet inspiring to find that choice is the only thing that kept him moving forward and that the choice of attitude gave him the meaning of life.
 Can you imagine how someone going through such fear and humiliation managed to create value from that experience?
 Doesn’t this put things in perspective?